demisto/content/Packs/LinuxEventsCollection/README.md

    - vendor as linux
    - product as linux

-* Pay attention: Timestamp parsing is supported for UTC format.
+* Pay attention: Timestamp parsing is configured for **mmm dd HH:MM:SS** format in UTC timezone.
                  This can be done by running the following command on the relevant Linux server:
                  `sudo timedatectl set-timezone UTC`